Animals' early warning system

 Today, a tsunami early warning system, consisting of thousands of measurement stations, is designed to warn inhabitants living in areas at risk of such disasters.
 The Indian Ocean Tsunami Warning and Mitigation System (IOTWS) registers underwater earthquakes in the Indian Ocean and rapidly informs people living between Indonesia and the Arabian Peninsula if it detects that a tsunami is imminent.
 A network of measurement stations in the ocean and buoys connected by satellite registers tremors and fluctuations in sea levels.
 However, the warning system is not just extremely complex from a technical perspective; it also swallows up a huge amount of money: each year, the system costs countries bordering the Indian Ocean between 50 and 100 million dollars.

-An international team of scientists, headed by Martin Wikelski from the Max Planck Institute for Ornithology in Radolfzell and the University of Konstanz, is currently working on a very different – and simpler – type of early warning system.
+An international team of scientists, headed by Martin Wikelski from the Max Planck Institute of Animal Behavior in Konstanz, is currently working on a very different – and simpler – type of early warning system.
 It's called Icarus, an acronym that stands for International Cooperation for Animal Research Using Space.

 Icarus is attempting to make the extraordinary sensory abilities of many animals – their proverbial “seventh sense” – available to humans.
 Historical records show that even earlier cultures benefited from the knowledge of animals and aligned their activities accordingly.
 Moreover, there are many reports and stories of animals predicting disasters: restless birds before a volcanic eruption; snakes that awaken from hibernation prior to an earthquake; common toads who disappear and flee their colony in the middle of spawning season in advance of a major earthquake.